 How to Prepare for College in 12th Grade

-Your senior year is important - there's a lot to do to prepare for college!
+Your senior year of high school is the perfect time to prep for your next four years at a college or university.
+So there's a lot to do to prepare!
 Here's how to start getting ready.

 2. Update your resume, if you need to.

 3. Attend college fairs to learn about any other colleges that may be a good match for you.

 4. Sign up for any additional SATs or ACTs you might need to take or retake.
 Make sure your scores are sent to the colleges you are applying to when you register for the test.
 You also should want the highest scores for merit, academic and organizational scholarships.

 5. There are more scholarships available to you this year than ever before.
 Fill out as many applications as possible.

 6. Start working on your college applications.
 If the schools have rolling admissions policies, the applications may come online as early as July or August.

 7. Have a teacher, parent or mentor take a look at your college application essays.
 Your essay needs to answer the question asked in the prompt.
 Make your essay about you.

 8. Once you send your applications, be proactive!
 Check your status online or by email with the school.
 Do not assume that you aren’t missing any data.
 Schools misplace checks, transcripts and applications all the time.